Skip to content

 Season: Import Override example

-When using these overrides, values such as plant height and polygon count shown in the preset descriptions may not be accurate, as the override settings affect how the plant is generated.
+• When using overrides, values such as plant height and polygon count shown in the preset descriptions may not be accurate, as the override settings affect how the plant is generated.

 LODs